nevinera/vacation/README.md

 If I take a vacation from friday morning through tuesday afternoon, `end - start` will be about 4 days, but the duration should only be about 20 hours (of work time missed).

+You can go negative on remaining vacation time - vacations that produce a negative vacation total will warn the manager of such, and let him know when your balance will reach zero again.